The Insurance and Reinsurance Law Review: Fraud Insurance Claims: Where Are We Now?

 Until 2016, the insurer's remedy in respect of each of the above-mentioned categories was forfeiture of the entire claim – the fraudulent claims rule.
 The essence of the rule is that, if an insured presents a claim that is in whole, or in part, fraudulent, the insured will forfeit the entirety of the claim.
 Since the Supreme Court's decision in Versloot Dredging v.
 HDI-Gerling (The DC Merwestone),2 however, genuine claims that are advanced by fraudulent devices or collateral lies are no longer classified as fraudulent claims and so do not attract this remedy.

 Under the Insurance Act 2015 (which came into effect on 12 August 2016), in the event of a fraudulent claim, the insurer is also entitled to cancel the insurance from the date of the fraud and to retain the premium in its entirety.
+In addition, the Criminal Justice and Courts Act 2015 provides particular rules in respect of dishonest personal injury claims.

 If a claim has come before the courts, acts of fraud or dishonesty by the insured during the litigation will give rise to a different set of remedies that are governed by the rules of the court.
 Similarly, the fraudulent claims rule and the Insurance Act 2015 remedies do not apply to a fraudulent claim by a dishonest third party against an innocent insured who is entitled to an indemnity from insurers, but the sanctions available under the court rules may be applied against the third party in those circumstances.